Wang-lab-UCSD/mEpigram/README.md

 	OR

 	`python bgModel.py -gd testfiles/samplegenome/ -k 5 -m typeEF`

-4. Shuffle the sequences: this step will di-nucleotide shuffle your FASTA input sequences to be used.

-	`python fasta-dinucleotide-shuffle_typeE.py -f sequences.faa > sequences.DS.faa`

-	OR

-	`python fasta-dinucleotide-shuffle_typeEF.py -f sequences.faa > sequences.DS.faa`

-5. Run mEpigram (all parameters must be provided):

-	`python mepigram_typeE.py testInput.faa testInputCTCF.DS.faa your_specific_genome/background_met-8.tsv metgraph-8mer/ resultfile.meme max_No_motifs`

-	OR

-	`python mepigram_typeEF.py testInput.faa testInputCTCF.DS.faa your_specific_genome/background_met-8.tsv metgraph-8mer/ resultfile.meme max_No_motifs`

-* max_No_motifs: integer, the maximum number of motifs to be produced.

-## Other tools

 #### Motif scanning:
 To identify locations of matches using your motifs, you can use the motif scanning tool.
 The motif-scanning program is written in julia so it's necessary to have the Julia language installed.
 The program takes a FASTA file, a motif PWM file, and a background file that states background base composition.
 Although the background is optional, it is recommended that you use the appropriate background as the program will assume equal nucleotide distribution if the background is not provided.